Louksi/Wiki-AI-Sustainability/ai-docs/docs/FinalPresentation.md

 We looked up information on the energy consumption of existing drones, and studied two different reports on LCA (Life Cycle Assessment) of UAVs used in farming.<br>
 And finally we tried to gather information on the impact of manufacturing such technologies, and what is said by stakeholders on the use of UAVs in this context.<br>

--discussion of the pros and cons: what we found out across the assignments
+- discussion of the pros and cons: what we found out across the assignments

+Across the four assigments, we found several pros and cons of these systems.

+For the pros, theses systems can gather the crops data and have real time information about the field, such as detect diseace efficiently and spray them in a targeted way, reducing the amounts of water consumption, fertilizer and pesticides used.
+It also reduce labor costs and they can cover large areas quickly.<br>
+Also this systems run 24/7 and being autonomous.

+But there are also cons.
+First the cost of these systems is high, and the maintenance as well.
+Also these kind of infrastructures need a lot of energy consumption.
+In the assigment 3, we found that the annual energy consumption of such an AI-enhanced UAV can be estimated as 0.8 to 0.9 MWh per year, almost all of which is due to physical materials and propulsion and not to the onboard AI system.<br>
+There is also a data privacy concern, as these drones gather a lot of data about the field, and maybe the farmer doesn’t want to share it with third parties.<br>

--short discussions about each assignment (sum up each assignment)
+- short discussions about each assignment (sum up each assignment)

 1.